Writing Requirements FAQs

 Contact admissions@ucsc.edu to make sure any tests that meet ELWR were received.
 The Writing Program does not request or process such tests, so we can’t help you obtain these scores.

+Writing 1 is offered in the Fall and Winter quarters and should be taken in the first year.
 Whether Writing 1 is offered in the summer varies from year to year.
 Writing 1 will NOT be offered in Summer 2025.

 Visit Summer Session’s website for more information.